 The guiding and primary criteria for resident selection will be unanimity about processes for decision-making within the house, and a full commitment to intentional living within difference, and not in spite of it.
 Priority will be given to those who can commit to a full year of residency.

-- Weekly meetings (e.g. teas) to check in regarding community norms and planning.
+2. Weekly meeting times are Fridays at 3:00 pm.
+Residents are required to attend the mandatory weekly meetings throughout the semesters.
+Residents are allowed to miss up to 2 meetings per semester.
 Please note: If you cannot prioritize and attend weekly house meetings, you should not apply to live in the house.

 Community Norms and Accountability